Towards Open-World Gesture Recognition

 \firstsection{Introduction}

 Wrist-worn gesture recognition using inertial measurement unit (IMU) signals offers a convenient, always-on interface for various applications in mixed reality~\cite{jiang2017feasibility,siddiqui2020multimodal,reifinger2007static,sagayam2017hand}.
-Currently, most hand gesture recognition algorithms are optimized for ``closed-world'' settings, where training and test data come from the same underlying distribution~\cite{SHI2021183}.
-However, in real-world applications~\cite{bendale2015towards,ren2022reinforcement}, new gesture data continuously arrives with changing characteristics, gesture data may change over time, and entirely new data patterns can emerge.
-We identify this problem setting as \textbf{open-world gesture recognition} (OWGR). \changetextx{Static machine learning, which trains and deploys a recognition model only once, cannot effectively tackle this problem.
-What we seek is an adaptive machine learning method that can continuously train and deploy the model on newly emerging data, as illustrated in Figure~\ref{fig:teaser2}.}
+Currently, most hand gesture recognition algorithms are optimized for \emph{closed-world} settings, where training and test data come from the same underlying distribution~\cite{SHI2021183}.
+However, in real-world applications~\cite{bendale2015towards,ren2022reinforcement}, the assumption that training and test data belong to the same underlying distribution no longer holds as: (1) new gesture data continuously arrives with changing characteristics; (2) gesture data may change over time; and (3) entirely new data patterns can emerge.
+We here call this problem \emph{open-world gesture recognition} (OWGR).
+A static machine learning process, in which a recognition model is trained once and subsequently deployed, cannot effectively tackle this problem.
+What we seek is an \emph{adaptive} machine learning process that can continuously train and deploy the model on newly \emph{emerging} data, as illustrated in Figure~\ref{fig:teaser2}.

-\changetextx{Various approaches can be employed for adaptive machine learning.} Simply retraining a recognition model with the entire joint dataset (past data and new data from new tasks) is sometimes infeasible due to limited computational power on embedded devices.
+Various approaches can be used for adaptive machine learning.
+Simply retraining a recognition model with the entire joint dataset, past data and new data from new tasks, is sometimes infeasible due to limited computational power on embedded devices.
 Storing the entire past dataset is also challenging due to the limited memory of the device and privacy concerns.
-On the other hand, if a model trained from past data is naively finetuned on a new task, that model will dramatically decrease the recognition performance on the old tasks~\cite{saponas_enabling_2009}.
+On the other hand, if a model trained from past data is na\"{i}vely fine-tuned on a new task, that model will dramatically decrease the recognition performance on the old tasks~\cite{saponas_enabling_2009}.
 This is called catastrophic forgetting.
-Continual learning (also called lifelong learning) methods are specifically designed to alleviate catastrophic forgetting by balancing the trade-off between plasticity (transfer knowledge from old task to new task) and stability (catastrophic forgetting).
+Continual learning, sometimes called lifelong learning, methods are specifically designed to alleviate catastrophic forgetting by balancing the trade-off between plasticity (transferring knowledge from an old task to a new task) and stability (catastrophic forgetting).